Martijn Scheijbeler

 Direct Return versus Non-Direct versus Supporting

-There is no one right way to set up a budget plan, as it can be divided in many ways.
+There is no right way to set up a budget plan, as it can be divided in many ways.
 Our Marketing one contains three big buckets:

 Internal versus External